 Is homelessness increasing?<\/h2>\n

 Yes \u2013 all the numbers are going the wrong way.
-It\u2019s estimated that almost 4,000 people slept rough in a single night in England last autumn \u2013 more than double the number in 2010.
+Homelessness statistics show It is estimated that almost 4,000 people slept rough in a single night in England last autumn \u2013 more than double the number in 2010.
 In Scotland homelessness increased to more than 15,000 households between April and September last year.<\/p>\n

 There are many more people who are sofa surfing, in hostels, or other temporary or unsuitable places.
 Last year councils in England supported 317,000 households who are homeless or at risk of homelessness.
 That\u2019s a record high.
 And there were 174,000 children in temporary accommodation at the end of 2023: another record high.<\/p>\n